Money Supply and the Money Multiplier

 - the borrowed money is deposited into a checking account at another bank that is not any of the previous banks.

-Bank 1 lends $1,000 to Borrower A, who then pays his supplier, Business B, the amount of the loan; Business B deposits the money in its own account at Bank B; Bank B lends out 90% of the deposit, or $900, to Business C, who pays its suppliers, Business D, the $900, and so on.
+Bank 1 lends $1,000 to Borrower A, who then pays his supplier, Business B, the amount of the loan; Business B deposits the money in its own account at Bank B; Bank B lends out 90% of the deposit, or $900, to Business C, who pays its suppliers, Business D, the $900, etc.

 This leads to the following series of payments: